LegitSoulja/-/README.md

 # SlickInject

-Wwant to avoid risky SQL Injections?
+Want to avoid risky SQL Injections?
 Tired of typing out SQL syntax?
 Bothered with long boring code?

 **SlickInject** is the solution to your problems, in which will hopefully save you some time, with coding.
 That's if you build websites from stratch without using frameworks.